 Familiarize yourself with academic learning standards

 To help your kid with math or geometry homework, you must know the skills that they are required to learn in their current grade.
 The education department of your state most likely has a website where you can find information about the learning standards of children at different grades.
 Alternatively, you can ask your kid’s teacher to outline these standards to you.
 When you know what your child needs to learn, helping them with homework becomes easier.
+Otherwise, you can easily find a math tutor online.
+The online math tutoring market is very wide and varied, so it won’t take much time to find tutor that will help your child.

 Pay attention to math homework’s details